 When I was checking out the breakfast dishes from different states, I came across Chakuli Pitha, served with Aloo Bhaja, Ghuguni and jaggery on the side from this site.
-These pithas are prepared using Urad dal and raw rice in a proportion that's much similar to how we make in the south.
+We make these pithas with Urad dal and raw rice in a proportion that's much similar to how we make in the south.

 We make different versions like soft dosas, crispy dosas, porous ones, and thick ones.
 We even serve soft dosas with jaggery on Bhogi during Sankranthi Festival.
 Maybe we may not always serve the dosas with side dishes like the Ghuguni made with white peas curry or dalma always.
-Dosas can be served with just about any gravy.
+You can serve any gravy with Dosas.

 PIN this for Later!